scenery-io/create-script/README.md

 A starter for writing [Cavalry scripts](https://docs.cavalry.scenegroup.co/tech-info/scripting/getting-started/)

+> [!TIP]
+> If you're new to the Javascript ecosystem read our [getting started](./GETTING-STARTED.md) guide.
+The following info assumes you're familiar with [NodeJS](https://nodejs.org/) and [npm](https://www.npmjs.com/).

 ## Quick Start

-Quickly start a new script by running the commands below.
-Assumes you have Node installed.
+Create a new script template by running the commands below.
+This requires [NodeJS](https://nodejs.org/) to be installed.

 ```
-npm create @scenery my-script
+npm create @scenery/script my-script
 cd my-script
-npm install
 npm run dev
 ```